 Discovery Draft of first two scenes

 Alice (from Maybe This Time) is now a thirty-something, lepidopterist by day and a reluctant ghost expert at night, at least the night the book opens when her attempts to dissuade a credulous client into holding a séance with her old friend, Isolde, are hampered by a guy named Ethan who stops by to protect the old lady from the probably-crooked mediums.
 If that’s not enough, a parapsychologist wants to buy Archer House, Alice’s ancestral home, which Alice is against because ye gods that house is evil, but everybody else is for.
 Alice goes back to Archer House to find out what’s going on, hampered once more by Ethan at the request of her brother, Carter, and finds it’s not as deserted as she thought it was.
-As the house fills up again with nefarious parapsychologists, desperate TV reporters, her brother Carter and the flaky gallery chick he’s falling for (name’s Nadine), and the ever-present Ethan, trouble ensues.
+As the house fills up again with nefarious parapsychologists, lunatic ghost hunters, her brother Carter and the flaky gallery chick he’s falling for (name’s Nadine), most of Alice’s family, and the ever-present Ethan, trouble ensues.
 Also ghosts.

 Nadine (from Faking It) is now a thirty-something gallery manager, running the Goodnight Gallery by day and painting furniture and canvases by night.
-When a stranger named Carter shows up at the Gallery looking for a room to rent and a place to show his drawings, Nadine is suspicious.
-Good call, Nadine: Carter investigates art fraud for the FBI, and the Goodnight Gallery has been flagged by some senator’s wife named Clea.
+When a stranger named Carter shows up at the Gallery, Nadine is suspicious.
+Good call, Nadine: Carter investigates art fraud, and the Goodnight Gallery has been flagged by some senator’s wife named Clea.
 Nadine knows something’s up and the family will lose everything unless she does some fast thinking and even faster theft.
-Unfortunately, her best friend and partner-in-crime, Ethan, is off on some wild ghost chase with some woman who thinks she can talk to ghosts, so Nadine’s going to have juggle forgeries, her family (remember them?) and Carter if she’s going to save the day.
+Unfortunately, her best friend and partner-in-crime, Ethan, is off on some wild ghost chase with some woman who thinks she can talk to the dead, so Nadine’s going to have juggle forgeries, her family (remember them?) and Carter if she’s going to save the day.
 (OF COURSE, she’s going to save the day).
-Discovery Draft of first three scenes

 This is the start of a companion novella to “Hot Toy,” a Christmas novella I wrote several years ago.
 I started it because I really loved the heroine’s sister from “Hot Toy.”
 It’s resting at the moment . . . .